 We do not provide security or confirmations of legitimacy for any business or individual on the FSPR.
 We strongly suggest before investing any money that you:

-See our ‘Become a smart investor’ guide for more information.
+See our Investor section for more information.

 How do I check if a business is registered in New Zealand?